Self-supervised Anomaly Detection for New Physics: Methods

 \section{Methods}

-The overarching goal is to optimize a mapping from the event space of particle collision events (i.e. the representation in the space of the individual particles) to a new latent space representation.
+Our overarching goal is to optimize a mapping from the event space of particle collision events (i.e. the representation in the space of the individual particles) to a new latent space representation.
 The mapping between the event and latent space representations of particle collisions should maximally exploit the physical symmetries of particle collision events.
-In this way, the dimensionality of collision events can be reduced from a few thousand degrees of freedom (a few hundred particles per collision, each with a momentum 4-vector) to a few tens.
+In this way, the dimensionality of the events can be reduced from a few hundred degrees of freedom (corresponding to the momentum 4-vectors of the particles) to a few tens.

 Such a mapping can be realised by using a \textit{transformer-encoder} neural network architecture \cite{chen2020simple}.
 Event space events are fed into a transformer neural network where they are embedded into a reduced-dimension latent space.
 A distinguishing feature of the transformer architecture is permutation invariance: the latent space representations are invariant with respect to the order that the event constituents are fed into the network.
-The transformer network consists of 4 heads each with 2 layers.
-The output of the transformer encoder network is fed into a two layers of fully connected networks of the same latent space size.
+The transformer-encoder network consists of 4 heads each with 2 layers.
+The output of the transformer-encoder network is fed into a two layers of fully connected networks of the same latent space size.
 These architecture parameters were not heavily optimized.

 See \Fig{fig:network_schematic} for a schematic of the full network.
-We find, as do the authors of \Ref{chen2020simple} and \Ref{Dillon:2021gag}, that the latent space representation of the first head layer output gives a better representation than that of the final output layer, or that of the transformer encoder output.
+We find, as do the authors of \Ref{chen2020simple} and \Ref{Dillon:2021gag}, that the latent space representation of the first head layer output gives a better representation than that of the final output layer, or that of the transformer-encoder output.